TomasettiLab/supersigs/README.md

 ## Data Format

 At a minimum, the data you will need are the age and mutations for each patient.
 An example is provided below.
+(Note that you will need to process the data before running the core functions, see `vignette("supersigs")` for details.)

     #>   sample_id age chromosome  position ref alt
     #> 1         1  50       chr1  94447621   G   C